Privacy: the iOS browser showdown

 Safari, the inevitable iOS browser?

-For a third-party browser, it's hard to compete Apple Safari on iOS:
+For a third-party browser, it's hard to compete with Apple Safari on iOS:

-As a result, it was not very interesting to use another browser.
-However, Apple is gradually evolving.
-Since iOS 8, third-party browsers can correctly use WebKit's latest rendering engine.
-And since iOS 14, Apple allows you to change default browser.
-Third-party browsers can thus better compete with Safari, particularly when it comes to protecting your privacy.
+As a result, there was little point in using another browser.
+Apple is gradually changing, though.
+Since iOS 8, third-party browsers have been able to properly use WebKit's latest rendering engine.
+And since iOS 14, Apple lets you change the default browser.
+Third-party browsers can thus compete more effectively with Safari, particularly when it comes to protecting your privacy.

 No matter your browser, you already have WebKit protection

 Third-party browsers are required to use Apple's rendering engine, WebKit.
-This technically translates to using the class WKWebView.
-Out since iOS 14, this includes by default Intelligent Tracking Prevention, Apple's privacy protection mechanism (previously only available on Safari).
+Technically, this means using the WKWebView class.
+Yet since iOS 14, this class includes Intelligent Tracking Prevention by default, Apple's privacy protection mechanism (previously available only in Safari).

 Yes, Chrome on iOS protects you against cross-site tracking, by default!
 The requirement to use WebKit forces Google to better protect your privacy.